Amelia Earhart: Transatlantic flight

+Landing and reception

 After nearly 21 hours in the air, with low fuel and limited visibility due to persistent mist, the crew of Friendship were in urgent need of a suitable landing site.
 While flying along the coast of South Wales (although they did not know their location at the time), they identified an estuary and a nearby industrial town with a harbour as a potential landing area.
 The aircraft landed in the Burry Estuary, between the town of Burry Port and the village of Pwll, in Carmarthenshire, Wales.
 Upon landing, co-pilot Louis "Slim" Gordon climbed onto the starboard pontoon and secured the aircraft to a large navigation buoy off the coast of Burry Port, using rope kept on board for emergencies or for use as a sea anchor.
 This improvised mooring was the only available option in the area.

 Despite their arrival following a transatlantic flight, initial local response was minimal.
 A few nearby railway workers observed the aircraft but did not approach.
 Eventually, Norman Fisher, a manager at the Frickers Metal Company in Burry Port, rowed out to the plane.
 Wilmer Stultz went ashore with him to make contact with their sponsors, who were waiting in Southampton.
 The original intention had been to refuel in the estuary and continue the journey to Southampton, where the crew's sponsors—including Captain Hilton Railey and Amy Phipps Guest—were assembled.
 Earhart and Gordon remained on board the aircraft, as the crew did not consider the flight officially complete at that point.